 It is well known that chronic long term stress can cause health problems and increase the risk for many diseases of aging.
 What if you could do something about it?

-Recent medical research (Dr Lennartsson, et al) shows that people with high levels of stress at work have significantly lower DHEA levels.
+Medical research (Dr Lennartsson, et al) shows that people with high levels of stress at work have significantly lower DHEA levels.
 The study concluded that “…a reduced level of DHEA is the reason people under greater stress have more health problems and accelerated aging.
-(1) So High Stress = High cortisol and Low DHEA = More health problems.
+(1) So High Stress = High cortisol combined with Lower DHEA = More health problems.

 As humans age, the body produces ever increasing amounts of cortisol.
 However, after age 25 we make less and less DHEA.
 DHEA is the only thing in the body that counterbalances the negative effects of cortisol.
 So, for men and women alike there is an important cross-road in the aging process when we make too much cortisol and not enough DHEA.
+This is a condition known as adrenal fatigue.
 According to John R. Woodward, M.D., “When the DHEA to cortisol ratio is less than 10 to 1, the diseases of aging are occurring.”